moderntribe/block-editor-custom-alignments/README.txt

 == Installation ==

-1. Upload Gutenberg Custom Alignments to the `/wp-content/plugins/` directory
+1. Upload Block Editor Custom Alignments to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==